Andriciuc/prompt-engineering-portfolio/README.md

-# prompt-engineering-portfolio
+# Prompt Engineering Portfolio

-These are examples of prompts created by me.
+The following project is a presentation of the prompts I have created to be used by AI's.